rceman/repodex/plan.md

   - file stats (mtime and size) vs stored file entries
 - If mismatch: `Dirty=true` and the agent should call `sync`.

-## 4) Part 2 - Search/Fetch/Serve over the TS/TSX index
+## 4) Part 2 - Search/Fetch/Serve over the index

 ## 4.1 Search API (candidates-only)

 ### Data loaded for search
-- config + language plugin (project type selection)
+- config (tokenization rules)
 - `chunks` (metadata and snippet)
 - `terms` + `postings`
 - note: the search path does not need `files` metadata; file paths are taken from the chunk entries

 ### Query tokenization
-- Tokenize the query using the same TS plugin tokenizer rules as indexing:
+- Tokenize the query using the same shared tokenizer rules as indexing:
-  - Reuse the plugin tokenizer on the query string (same token rules and stopwords).
+  - Use the shared tokenizer on the query string (same token rules and stopwords).
   - Deduplicate tokens into unique terms before candidate collection and scoring.

 ### Candidate collection